-To help you get started on designing your own website, we’ve rounded up 40 of the best design agency websites from around the world.
-Some of them are totally off-the-wall while others are surprisingly traditional.
-Take a look at them for inspiration and learn what makes each of them effective.
+To help you start designing your own website, we’ve rounded up 40 of the best design agency websites from around the world.
+Some of them are totally off-the-wall, while others are surprisingly traditional.
+Look at them for inspiration and learn what makes each of them effective.
 Then, apply these lessons to your own website design to create a site that’s not only beautiful but also effective.

 ArtVersion has a clean, easy-to-navigate site — and I’d expect nothing less from a top-rated agency that designs UI/UX or, as they say on their home page, “We Design Experiences.”
-Monochromatic teal blue video of the team working is the site’s background.
+A monochromatic teal blue video of the team working is the site’s background.

 Another thing you can do to make a successful website is to make it immediately clear to the viewer what it is you do.
 Making Websites Better does that in a few ways.
 First, with their headline, “We design and build bespoke websites.”

-Next, they include multiple mobile-friendly examples below the headline.
+Next, this web design agency includes multiple mobile-friendly examples below the headline.
 This is especially important because, as you know, websites today need to be responsive for mobile phones and tablets.

 Something you’ll notice right away when you look at Pennsylvania web development agency Rise’s website is that they focus on results — and are proud to show those results off on their site.
 On the very first page, you see a featured project that tells you how they tripled organic traffic and generated eight-figure revenue.

 Next in our showcase of creative agency websites is this example from Adrenalin Media.
-This professional website design company out of Australia puts their work front and center by making it the full page backdrop for their home page design.
+This professional website design company out of Australia puts its work front and center by making it the full-page backdrop for its home page design.

 Bright colors and attractive visuals give prospective clients an idea of what their own projects could look like.
 As you scroll through their easy-to-navigate site, you’re met with all the awards this design firm has won for its work.

 When your work is this impressive, why not show it right away?
-That’s exactly what they did.
+That’s exactly what this top creative agency did.
 German animation studio FOREAL put their animation reel front and center, and can you blame them?

 They’ve also added some humor with their “by the numbers” graphic (you’ll get a giggle out of it).
 And, if your potential customer will appreciate humor, by all means, add it!
 Remember, it’s important to show your personality on your website.

-Magnet Co is a professional web design agency that claims to make websites that resonate.
+Magnet Co is a professional web design and development agency that claims to make websites that resonate.
 Does their site resonate?